-Two to three 1½-hour cruises per day on the River Corrib and Lough Corrib, departing from Woodquay, just beyond Salmon Weir Bridge.
+Two or three 90-minute cruises per day on the River Corrib and Lough Corrib, departing from Woodquay, just beyond Salmon Weir Bridge.

-Lording over the River Corrib, imposing Galway Cathedral was dedicated by the late Cardinal Richard Cushing of Boston in 1965.
-Its high,...
+Rising over the River Corrib, imposing Galway Cathedral was dedicated by the late Cardinal Richard Cushing of Boston in 1965.
+The...

 Nora Barnacle House